What is the GROW model?

-Let’s see the whole process with one helpful example:
+Let’s see How this Method works with a helpful example:

 GROW Model example

-Since you have read in Consuunt that a proper GROW model requires defined and measurable goals, you decide to establish a 2 years period for having your own business.
+Since you have read about the GROW Model, you decide to establish a 2 years deadline.

 Now, you’ve got your Goal.

-In 2 years you want to have a wine-exportation business generating $1,500 per month in benefits.
+In 2 years you want to have a wine-exportation business generating $1,500 per month in Profits.

 But, what do you know about wine or export business?